Contempt of Court Warrant

 Examples

-A bail bond agency might pay a bounty hunter a monthly retainer fee, plus bonuses for successful captures.
+A bail bond agency might pay a bounty hunter a monthly retainer fee in addition to bonuses for successful captures.

 Factors Influencing Bounty Hunter Income